caxylive/Net_Projects/projects/006 - Wireshark Basics - Port Mirroring (SPAN)/README.md

 **Notes**:

-   * **Switched Port Analyzer** (SPAN) is used to mirror traffic from one or more source ports or VLANs to a destination port for monitoring or analysis.
+   * **SPAN** is used to mirror traffic from one or more source ports or VLANs to a destination port for monitoring or analysis.
-   * The session number (1 in this case) is an identifier for the SPAN session, which allows you to configure and manage multiple SPAN sessions on the same device.
+   * The session number (`1` in this case) is an identifier for the SPAN session, which allows you to configure and manage multiple SPAN sessions on the same device.
    * Each session is configured independently with its own sources and destinations.

 ---

 3.  **Successful HTTP Traffic Capture:**
-    * After configuring port mirroring, HTTP traffic between the PC and server is successfully captured on the Ubuntu PC link.
+    * After configuring port mirroring, HTTP traffic between the PC and server is successfully captured on Link [4].
     * This demonstrates the effectiveness of port mirroring for capturing traffic between specific devices.

     ![HTTP Traffic Captured](screenshot/http-traffic-captured.png)